IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.1.1 Resource Notification Broker

 The Resource Notification Broker is the receiver of the Resource Subscription transaction containing a subscription request or a subscription cancellation.
 It keeps track of all subscriptions it receives, including the time limits of subscriptions.
 Based on the subscription criteria, this actor sends notifications to interested subscribers when events occur.
-This actor MAY optionally receive Resource Publish transactions representing the stream of events against which the existing subscriptions are matched.
+This actor may optionally receive Resource Publish transactions representing the stream of events against which the existing subscriptions are matched.
 It supports the search and retrieve of Subscription and SubscriptionTopic resource.

 The following CapabilityStatements define the actor capabilities given the various Options: